Core (anatomy)

 The core or trunk is the axial (central) part of an organism's body.
 In common parlance, the term is broadly considered to be synonymous with the torso, but academically it also includes the head and neck.
 Functional movements are highly dependent on this part of the body, and lack of core muscular development can result in a predisposition to injury.
 The major muscles of the core reside in the area of the belly and the mid- and lower back (not the shoulders), and peripherally include the hips, the shoulders and the neck.

 Muscles

 Major muscles included are the pelvic floor muscles, transversus abdominis, multifidus, internal and external obliques, rectus abdominis, erector spinae (sacrospinalis) especially the longissimus thoracis, and the diaphragm.
-The lumbar muscles, quadratus Lumborum (deep portion), deep rotators, as well as cervical muscles, rectus capitus anterior and lateralis, longus coli may also be considered members of the core group.
+Some lumbar muscles (quadratus Lumborum (deep portion), and rotatores) and cervical muscles (rectus capitus anterior and lateralis and the longus colli) may also be considered members of the core group.

 Minor core muscles include the latissimus dorsi, gluteus maximus, and trapezius.